google.com, pub-6045402682023866, DIRECT, f08c47fec0942fa0

 The Habsburg Jaw And The Cost Of Royal Inbreeding

-Although unions between blood relatives were prevalent among the European ruling dynasties until relatively recent times (even Queen Elizabeth II married her third cousin), the Spanish Habsburgs took this practice to an exceptionally risky extent.
-Remarkably, of the 11 marriages that transpired among them during their 184-year reign over Spain from 1516 to 1700, an astonishing nine of them were incestuous.
+Intermarriages within European ruling dynasties were common until recent times, with even Queen Elizabeth II marrying her third cousin.
+However, the Spanish Habsburgs took this tradition to extreme levels of risk.
+Out of the 11 marriages within their reign over Spain from 1516 to 1700, a staggering nine were incestuous.

-Indeed, contemporary scholars broadly assert that the Spanish Habsburgs' decline can be attributed to successive generations of intermarriage.
-As a result of this practice, the family's genetic lineage steadily deteriorated, ultimately culminating in Charles II, the last male successor, who was physically incapable of fathering offspring, effectively marking the conclusion of Habsburg dominance.
+Experts widely attribute the downfall of the Spanish Habsburgs to generations of intermarriage.
+This practice led to a gradual decline in the family's genetic health, culminating in Charles II, the final male successor, who was incapable of fathering children, marking the end of Habsburg dominance.

-But Marie Antoinette got off easy compared with the last Habsburg ruler of Spain, who took the throne in 1665.
+Yet, Marie Antoinette's challenges pale in comparison to those faced by Charles II, the last Habsburg ruler of Spain, who ascended the throne in 1665.

 Charles II's father, Philip IV, married his niece, a perilously close familial connection that rendered him both Charles's father and great-uncle.
 Due to centuries of consanguineous marriages leading up to the birth of the final heir, modern researchers have determined that the inbreeding coefficient (the likelihood of inheriting two identical genes due to the parents' degree of relatedness) was nearly as high as that of a child born of an incestuous union.